JBustin/nuxt-tree-shaking/README.md

 ```

 Module A uses foo, and module B uses bar.
 So I expect that module A includes only foo function, and module B includes only bar function.

+But the two chunks include the two functions :-1: